dreamworksanimation/openmoonray/building/general_build.md

 # Building Open MoonRay

 ### Linux
 MoonRay currently builds on Linux systems.
-We test the build on Centos 7 (with GCC 6 and 9) and Rocky Linux 9 (with GCC 11).
+We test the build on Rocky Linux 9 (with GCC 11).
 It should be possible to build on other distributions, but often some adjustments are needed, especially regarding obtaining the necessary third-party dependencies.
 MoonRay can be built directly on a Linux system or inside a suitable Docker container.

 Support for GPU/XPU and building of the GUI tools are both options that can be turned off if you don't need them.